jakeintravaia/vulnerable-login-page/README.md

 6. From here you'll be taken to an unsecured http login page, you can now login using the provided credentials.

+7. Open up wireshark and try to intercept the raw login data that is sent over the network!

 # Credentials

 <b>Username:</b> admin